futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-12-08-functional-graphs.markdown

-The `sp` function kicks off the algorithm by providing the source node to the `spt` function which in turn calls `dijkstra` with a singleton min-heap that contains a path to the source vertex with weight 0 - this is how expensive it is to walk from the source vertex to the source vertex.
-The `dijkstra` function is a recursive function that peeks the cheapest path from the min-heap, and if the current vertex `v` is contained in the graph - that is, the vertex hasn't been already visited - appends it to the resulting `LRTree` and calls itself recursively with a new min-heap that contains up-to-date paths and a new graph that doesn't contain `v`.
+The `sp` function kicks off the algorithm by providing the source node to the `spt` function which in turn calls `dijkstra` with a singleton min-heap that contains a path to the source vertex with weight zero - this is how expensive it is to walk from the source vertex to the source vertex.
+The `dijkstra` function is a recursive function that peeks the cheapest path from the min-heap, and if the current vertex `v` is contained in the graph - that is, the vertex hasn't been already visited - appends it to the resulting `LRTree` and calls itself recursively with a new min-heap that contains up-to-date costs and a new graph that doesn't contain `v`.
 The recursion stops if the graph is empty - that is all vertices has been visited - or the min-heap is empty - that is all edges have been traversed.
 This is definitely a bit more complex than the other algorithms but it's quite